What is program management? Examples, skills & best practices

 Mike Singer, Content Operations Director, Discovery Digital Studios

 Discovery’s content teams also use Portfolios to get a bird’s-eye view of a specific group of active productions.
-For example, they may create a new portfolio to track a program of cooking class projects for the Food Network Kitchen app, and oversee the status and go-live dates of connected content campaign projects.
+For example, they may create a new portfolio to track a program of cooking class projects for the Food Network Kitchen app and oversee the status and go-live dates of connected content campaign projects.

 The teams also use integrations to connect Asana to the rest of their tools.
-With the Asana for Outlook integration, they can turn email action items into an Asana task right from their inboxes.
+With the Asana for Outlook integration, they can turn email action items into Asana tasks right from their inbox.
 They can also add any email to a task as a comment, reducing inbox clutter while saving important information.
 The Asana for Slack integration lets them see project updates, add comments, and create new tasks without leaving the Slack platform.
 And thanks to the Zapier + Asana integration, the team has saved time by automating more of their processes.

 This visibility lets the team accurately predict how long work will take.
 It also helps them notice delays in a project, diagnose the sticking points, and get back on track.
 The whole team works more efficiently because everything is centralized, streamlined, and visible.